-We have licensed and intend to continue to license from third parties the rights to other products to treat various sexual and nonsexual disorders.
-We also sponsor early stage clinical trials at various research institutions.
+We have licensed and intend to continue to license from third parties the rights to other products to treat various diseases and medical conditions.
+We also sponsor early stage clinical trials at various research institutions and intend to conduct early stage proof of concept studies on our own.
 We expect to continue to use our expertise in designing clinical trials, formulation and product development to commercialize pharmaceuticals for unmet medical needs or for disease states that are underserved by currently approved products.
 We intend to develop products with a proprietary position or that complement our other products currently under development.